ubccpsc/507/README.md

 ### Late Submissions

-Late submissions cannot be accepted.
+Late submissions (for the project, paper reviews, and project reviews) cannot be accepted.

 ## Academic Conduct